Menu

 Here's the text.

-About BCP at Yokohama Port
+About BCP of Yokohama Port

 Last Updated July 31, 2023

-Yokohama Port Liaison Council composed of port officials in response to the damage of port facilities due to large-scale storms and floods such as typhoons 21 and 24 that occurred in 2018 and typhoons 15 and 19 that occurred in 2019, The Yokohama Port Liaison Council has been reviewed and compiled an "Action Plan for Large-Scale Flood Damages such as Typhoons at Yokohama Port".
+Following the damage of port facilities due to large-scale storms and floods such as typhoons No. 21 and No. 24 that occurred in 2018 and typhoons No. 15 and No. 19 that occurred in 2019, the Yokohama Port Liaison Council is conducting a study and compiling an action plan for large-scale storms and floods such as typhoons at Yokohama Port.

-The specific details are as follows.
+The details are as follows.

-2 Earthquake Disasters
+2 Earthquake disaster

-The specific details are as follows.
+The details are as follows.

-3 Infectious Diseases
+3 Infectious diseases

-Port managers nationwide are required to enhance port BCPs in response to infectious diseases, and a system utilizing the Yokohama Port Liaison Council, an action plan for new coronavirus infection, etc. We have compiled the "Port Business Continuity Plan at Yokohama Port Infectious Diseases".
+Port managers nationwide are required to enhance port BCPs in response to infectious diseases, and in a system utilizing the Yokohama Port Liaison Council, an action plan for COVID-19 infection, etc. We have compiled the Port Business Continuity Plan Infectious Diseases in Yokohama Port.

-The specific details are as follows.
+The details are as follows.

 Composition of Yokohama Port Liaison Council